How to Write a Business Email

 Conclusion

 The volume of emails we receive and send can sometimes diminish our motivation to write an effective business email.
 Consider the four key questions when preparing an email.
-Write it in a way that is concise yet clearly conveys the information and request to the reader.
+Write it concisely yet clearly, conveying the information and request to the reader.

 Your reader (and their inbox) will appreciate it.